 The Executive Director of Therapies & Health Science declared that she sits on board of Cwm Taf Morgannwg University Health Board.
 QSE 21/02/004 Minutes of the Committee Meeting held on 15th December 2020 The minutes of the meeting held on 15 th December 2020 were reviewed.
-Resolved that: a) The minutes of the meeting held on 15 th December 2020 be approved as a true and accurate record.
-QSE 21/02/005 Action Log following the Meeting held on 15th December 2020 The Executive Nurse Director (END) advised the Committee that item NS QSE 19/12/014 had been stood down because of work being started on the perfect ward.
+Deschued that Resolved that: a) The minutes of the meeting held on 15th December 2020 be approved as a true and accurate record.
+QSE 21/02/005 Action Log following the Meeting held on 15 th December 2020 The Executive Nurse Director (END) advised the Committee that item NS QSE 19/12/014 had been stood down because of work being started on the perfect ward.
 She noted that a report would be brought to September's meeting and the Action Log would be updated.
 QSE 21/02/006 Chair's Action taken since last meeting No chairs actions had been taken since the previous meeting.
 QSE 21/02/007 Specialist Clinical Board Assurance Report The Interim Director of Operations - Specialist Services (IDOSS) presented to the Committee.
-The presentation was intended to highlight how the team had delivered on the patient safety agenda and to show what the clinical board had been doing.
-The Specialist Clinical Board had taken a safe response to the pandemic and wanted to focus on what had been learnt, achieved and enabled despite COVID and not just in terms of what had been done to develop the patient safety agenda but also how it was done.
+The presentation was intended to highlight how the team had delivered on the patient safety agenda and to show what the clinical board had been The Specialist Clinical Board had taken a safe response to the pandemic and wanted to focus on what had been learnt, achieved and enabled despite COVID and not just in terms of what had been done to develop the patient safety agenda but also how it was done.
 She added that the Specialist Services clinical board had worked to key principles which were assumed in everyday practice but which they had made very clear and explicit.
-These were: Symbiotic Relationship between leadership culture and patient safety.
+These were: 1) Symbiotic Relationship between leadership culture and patient safety.
 2) Servant Leadership model.
-3) Patient Experience.4) Staff engagement -staff are the biggest asset.
+3) Patient Experience.
+Staff engagement -staff are the biggest asset.
 5) Performance 6) Innovation - Clinically driven changes.
-The IDOSS advised the Committee that the team wanted to be become OS duna leaders in their field.
-Their work would be underpinned by financial integrity, the use of data to understand, demonstrate and prove change 205/04 305 No. 15 15 15 15 15 15 15 15 15 15 15 15 15 The IDOSS highlighted the following achievements.
-0 Clinical innovation - This had enabled the UHB to become the second unit in the UK to undertake hepatitis C transplantation for both kidney and pancreas patients, the first unit in the UK to have undertaken Normothermic Perfusion, enabled the delivery of CART therapy and the UHB was a pilot site for Catheter Directed Therapies.
+The IDOSS advised the Committee that the team wanted to be become leaders in their field.
+Their work would be underpinned by financial Ozduna Z-Ina integrity, the use of data to understand, demonstrate and prove change 2×0, 205×1. and to provide a focus on operational excellence. ······································ The IDOSS highlighted the following achievements.
+1) Clinical innovation This had analysis the LIUP to become the Clinical innovation - This had enabled the UHB to become the second unit in the UK to undertake hepatitis C transplantation for